csc301-fall2014/CSC301H1F-L5101-Home/week3-brainstorming.md

 Alpha testing with volunteer students in the lab (i.e Our first release is a prototype).

-User Stories
+Let's write some user stories (or features), and prioritize them:
- * 2 As Dan, I want to integrate my iCal/GoogleCalendar, so that I can see my personal meetings on top of school related items.
+ * I want to integrate my iCal/GoogleCalendar, so that I can see my personal meetings on top of school related items. (_med_)
- * 3 Link to MarkUs
+ * Link to MarkUs  (_low_)
- * 1 Add/remove/edit events in calendar.
- * 2 Notifications and reminders
- * 1 Courses and due dates loaded automatically
- * 2 TODO List updates automatically to reflect changes in the calendar.
+ * I want to add/remove/edit events in my calendar, so that I can manage my personal schedule and my school schedule at one place. (_high_)
+ * I want to get notifications and reminders about important announcements and nearby deadlines, so that I don't miss anything important. (_med_)
+ * I want my courses and deadlines to appear automatically in my calendar, so that I don't have to keep track of them myself. (_high_)
+ * I want to view some of my calendar items in a TODO List, because it helps me plan my day. (_med_)

-Only items with priority 1 will make it to our first release.
+Only items with high priority will make it to our first release.

+**NOTE:** Look at [this picture](http://keremkosaner.files.wordpress.com/2008/04/softwaredevelopment.gif) again, and compare it to our process - We started with a client saying "I want an online university portal", and ended up deciding to build a "student time management tool".
+Whether we made a good decision will remain an open question until we get students to use our product.
+Our goal is to release (a useful product) as soon as possible - Even if we're completely off, at least we'll discover it early (i.e. _fail fast_).

 ## Architecture

+We didn't have time to go into enough details, but we identified the 3 main components

- * Web server to serve web pages.
+ * Web server
    * Which server?
    * It's going to server web pages.
-   * It's also going to serve data (for AJAX calls)
+   * It's also going to serve data (via AJAX calls)
  * Front end (i.e. HTML + CSS + JavaScript)
  * Persistent data storage